 All food scraps, including but not limited to meat, bones, dairy, fish, fruit, vegetables, bread, pasta, cooked food, leftover food, pizza box etc. will be accepted.
 The collected food scraps will then be transferred to a commercial composting facility to be recycled into nutrient-rich compost.

-Complete compost storage kits (kitchen counter caddie, roll of liner bags, and a larger locking bulk transporter) are available for $20 in the Village Administrator’s office in Village Hall, or at the GPTF table during Farmers Market hours (please bring cash or check).
+Complete compost storage kits (kitchen counter caddie, roll of plant-based liner bags, and a larger locking bulk transporter) are available for $20 in the Village Administrator’s office in Village Hall, or sometimes at the GPTF table during Farmers Market hours (please bring cash or check).

 Please use only compostable bags (not plastic or “bio-degradable” bags) for your scraps.
 Additional bags are available at the GPTF’s Farmer’s Market table, Irvington Village Hall, or at Anthony F Veteran Park in Hartsdale (Greenburgh).
 Cost is $2 for a roll of 25 bags.

 Un-bagged food scraps will also be accepted at the drop off.

 To reduce odors, we recommend saving meat, fish, and bone leftovers in your freezer until ready to transfer to the Farmers Market.

 Please - no plastic bags, rubber bands, twist ties or wires.
 Only food scraps, paper towel and napkins.